 Details of what happened at the SPON GPAC meetings, including workshop notes, are archived in the Recent Events sections for the dates on which they were held:

 Latest News: On January 8 (see video and “Recent Events,” below), the City Council held a study session about its proposal for the General Plan Update.
 Staff’s proposal was similar to the one heard on November 14, 2017 (see “Recent Events“).
 As proposed, it will consist of three phases, the first year of which will consist of a consultant-facilitated “Listen and Learn Tour” collecting input from the community.
 A five-member citizens committee appointed by the Council will help develop a Request For Proposals for the consultant and recommend who to hire.
 The resolution formally creating the committee was approved as Item 5 on the January 22 consent calendar.
 Following a one week application opportunity (applications were due by noon on January 30), the Council deviated from its normal Policy A-2 appointments procedure, and allowed the Mayor to select the five appointees in private consultation with two other Council members.
 The Mayor will also serve as a non-voting member of the committee.
 The full Council “confirmed” the Mayor’s selections at its February 12 meeting (see “Recent Events,” below), but plans to expand the committee with two new members to be named on March 12.
 On February 13, City staff conducted a community outreach meeting at Marina Park with the newly-appointed five-member Steering Committee in attendance, but not participating.
 The first formally-noticed meeting of the Steering Committee was held on February 20.
 Originally tasked with reviewing a Request for Proposals for a single consultant to manage the entire General Plan Update process, the committee told staff to “bifurcate” the process and prepare an RFP to solicit a consultant for the public outreach (“listen and learn”) phase only.
 A separate RFP for a consultant to manage the actual update would come after that.
 The Steering Committee, with its original five citizen members, reviewed the revised RFP on March 6 and (with all seven citizen members in attendance) completed its recommendations on March 20.
 On April 3 the committee heard staff presentations about the City’s traffic model and state requirements for the Housing and other elements.
 It met again on May 1 to review the five responses to the RFP received from potential consultants.
 Three of the respondents were publicly interviewed at the committee’s May 15 meeting, with the committee selecting Kearns & West.
 After reviewing to their cost proposal and detailed scope of work on May 29, the voted unanimously to recommend Kearns & West to the Council.
 The Council approved the contract with them on June 25, although it was not signed by the Mayor until August 1.
-Steering Committee meetings appear to be on pause while City staff works out contract details with Kearns & West, and they develop a work plan for consideration by the Committee.
+Steering Committee meetings disappeared while City staff worked with Kearns & West to develop a work plan for consideration by the Committee.
 The Steering Committee meetings resumed on September 12, and on September 25 they will be finalizing plans for a community-wide launch event on Saturday, October 26, 2019 (see “Upcoming“, below).

 While the City was waiting to start its GPU, SPON continued its efforts to press for improvements to the present General Plan and to the prepare public to participate in the broader update.
 To those ends, SPON created its own General Plan Advisory Committee.